The current proponent of the dam is Bowen River Utilities, working through one of its subsidiary companies, Urannah Water Scheme. (1)

 The project is being driven by Bowen Collinsville Enterprise (BCE) – an economic development agency made up of leaders representing selected industries.
 BCE has been charged with developing the Preliminary Business Case for Urannah Dam.
 (2,3)

-The project has been pushed by prominent LNP Ministers, including Deputy Prime Minister Michael McCormack, former Deputy Prime Minister Barnaby Joyce, Queensland LNP leader Deb Finklington, George Christiansen and Matt Canavan.
-There have been allegations of corruption associated with Federal funds allocated to the Urannah Dam project.
+The project has been pushed by prominent Liberal National Party (LNP) Ministers, including Deputy Prime Minister Michael McCormack, former Deputy Prime Minister Barnaby Joyce, George Christiansen, Matt Canavan and Queensland LNP leader Deb Frecklington.

 22/09/2016 Acting Prime Minister Barnaby Joyce has sought to point the finger at the Palaszczuk Government over the $3m Urannah Dam feasability study which was awarded to a company with high ranking Qld LNP members but documents show he was the final decision maker.